almostengr/almostengrwebsite/web/docs/lifestyle/2021-03-23-national-puppy-day.md

 responding to my post, they would have made their own post stating they were looking for him.

 Also took him to a local vet to see if he had a microchip.
 They scanned him and he did not have one.
-Since he did not have one, the vet that I took him too would not keep him.
+Since he did not have one, the vet that I took him to would not keep him.
 The humane shelter does take animals that do not have chips, but I was talked out of taking him there.

 ## Training The New Human

-This has definitely been a learning moment.
+This has definitely been a learning experience.
 Seeking advice from other dog owners, seeing what his habits are, and learning his food preferences are just some of the things that I have had to do.
-Learning how to understand a animal that cannot speak your language does require a different skillset.
+Learning how to understand an animal that cannot speak your language does require a different skillset.
 Here's what I have learned thus far.

 ### Food

 He does not like dry dog food.
 It at least needs to be wet or mixed with wet food.
 Found this out through trial and error.
 Initially when I tried to get him to eat, he sniffed the dry food and that was it.
-The next attempt, I hand fed him and he ate a few more bites.
+The next attempt, I hand fed him dry food and he ate a few more bites.
 Multiple people suggested that you mix the wet with the dry.
+Thus I have been doing that since.

+I have been plotting on building a pet feeder.
+That being said, wet food will not work well in a automated feeder and thus that automated feeder idea is still on the drawing board.

 From discussions, dry food is better for the dog than wet, because wet food has a tendency to stick to the dogs teeth.
 Who knew?
 I sure did not before that.